Human rights issues related to the COVID-19 pandemic: Stigmatization

 People have reported experiencing social stigma after recovering from the illness.
 Some healthcare workers caring for individuals with COVID-19 have also reported experiencing mental health difficulties due to the fear of being stigmatized by their family and community.

-Shincheonji Church of Jesus, a religious minority group based in South Korea, and its related members have faced discrimination and harassment online and offline due to its link to an initial outbreak of COVID-19 in Daegu, South Korea.
-Members have reported violent attacks, online harassment, damage to businesses, and bullying in workplaces and schools as a result of the anti-Shincheonji sentiment that has risen since February 2020.
+Shincheonji Church of Jesus, a religious minority group based in South Korea, and its related members have faced discrimination and harassment due to its link to an initial outbreak of COVID-19 in Daegu, South Korea.
+The church reported about 4,000 instances of discrimination against its members, including some being fired from their jobs and some being abused by their spouses.

 In November 2020, the National Human Rights Commission of Korea and the Korea Insight Research Institute reported that there were 86,451 cases of online hate speech and expression targeted towards Shincheonji, between February 2020 and May 2020, on various social media platforms, online community boards, and blogs, blaming Shincheonji for the spread of COVID-19.
 There were two incidents of women driven to suicide as a result of COVID-19 blaming and discrimination against Shincheonji members.
 On February 26, a female Shincheonji member was reportedly being attacked by her husband who was trying to compel her to leave Shincheonji, and died after falling from her seventh floor apartment.
 On May 4, a 42-year-old female Shincheonji congregation member, who was a victim of spousal abuse allegedly due to her affiliation with Shincheonji, died after falling from her 11th floor apartment.